khmarbaise/multienv-maven-plugin/README.md

 TODO
 ----

- * Configuration Maven Plugin in a different maven project within multi module build?
+ * MultiEnv Maven Plugin in a different maven project within multi module build?
 How does that work?
  * Overwriting of file which exist in the original artifact?
 How to handle?
  * Produce an artifact only for a single environment?
    `mvn -Dconfiguration.maven.environment=test-01 clean package` Is this a good idea?

  * Name?
-Configuration Maven Plugin?
-Might be environment-maven-plugin better ?
+MultiEnv Maven Plugin?
+Better one?

 [blog-multiple-environments-i]: http://blog.soebes.de/blog/2011/07/29/maven-configuration-for-multipe-environments/